How do I use AWS CLI with Wasabi?

 Command

-To access your wasabi buckets with the CLI, utilize the configure
+To access your wasabi buckets using the CLI, use the configure

 command.